cschreib/kmos-scripts/README.md

 fitshdr sci_reconstructed_KMOS.2015-12-26T05\:56\:49.884-sci.fits | grep -E "ARM[0-9]+ NAME"
 ```

 3) This will print the list of the IFUs "ARMx" (where "x" is the IFU ID) and the corresponding targets.
 From there, identify the name of your helper targets.
-You may have to repeat the above command for another OB, if you have multiple target lists.
+You may have to repeat the above command for another exposure, if you have multiple target lists.

 4) Now copy the C++ program "extract_ifu.cpp" into the working directory and compile it:
 ```bash